 • Kensington Kinetic Sculpture Derby: Returns for its eighth year on Saturday, May 17.

-• Italian Market Festival: Returns for its 13th year on Saturday, May 17 and Sunday, May 18.
+• Italian Market Festival: Returns on Saturday, May 17 and Sunday, May 18.

 The Penn Relays bring a ton of festive energy to the entire city every spring as high school and collegiate athletes race on UPenn's track.
 (Credit: Washington Post/Getty Images)